Atlanta Workers’ Compensation Attorneys

 A third party who contributed to your injuries may include:

-In a personal injury case, your attorney will demonstrate how you were harmed by another person’s negligent behavior.
+In an Atlanta, GA personal injury case, your attorney will demonstrate how you were harmed by another person’s negligent behavior.
 Third-party liability claims require a plaintiff to prove the following three elements:

 Butler Prather LLP will investigate the accident.
 Our team will interview witnesses and examine available evidence including medical records, surveillance video, internal company documents, and forensic information to find out how the accident took place.